Interactions enable Thouless pumping in a nonsliding lattice: Introduction

-Our work establishes an example of topological phase transitions controlled by the interaction strength.
-Previously, topological transitions were observed by tuning external parameters in non-interacting models, such as inversion-symmetry in the Haldane model~\cite{jotzu_experimental_2014,tarnowski_measuring_2019,wintersperger_realization_2020}.
 The pump involves the physics of the ionic Hubbard model~\cite{fabrizio_band_1999,torio_phase_2001,manmana_quantum_2004,torio_quantum_2006,pertot_relaxation_2014,messer_exploring_2015}, which gives rise to the observed transitions.
 Due to the inherent SU(2) symmetry in the spin sector, this model possesses a Mott-insulating region with gapless spin excitations.
-Since the pump realised in our experiment traverses through this region, strictly speaking, there cannot be adiabatic pumping and quantised pumping must eventually break down \cite{nakagawa_breakdown_2018}.
-Notably, though, our numerical simulations for realistic conditions show that the transferred charge in the first pump cycle remains robust and near-quantised.
-Moreover, an analysis of correlations shows that initial spin excitations are converted into defects in the charge sector with a time delay and therefore do not affect the pumped charge immediately, thus explaining the experimental observation.
+Since the pump realised in our experiment traverses through this region, strictly speaking, there cannot be adiabatic pumping and quantised pumping must eventually break down~\cite{nakagawa_breakdown_2018}.
+Notably, though, the experimental data, as well as our numerical simulations for realistic conditions show that the transferred charge in the first pump cycle remains robust and quantised.
+Moreover, an analysis of correlations illustrates that initial spin excitations are converted into defects in the charge sector with a time delay and therefore do not affect the pumped charge immediately, thus explaining the experimental observation.
 Therefore, a Thouless pump in a two-component Rice-Mele model with Hubbard interactions allows to systematically study the coupling between the spin and charge sectors on experimentally and numerically accessible time scales.
+Alternative approaches for interaction-induced pumping, including Ref.~\cite{lin_interaction-induced_2020}, involve only two particles and pumping of pairs, different from the many-body situation considered here where only one particle is pumped per cycle.

-While many aspects of topological band structures were realised with optical lattices with engineered gauge potentials~\cite{jotzu_experimental_2014,aidelsburger_measuring_2015,tarnowski_measuring_2019}, accessing the interacting regime still poses a significant challenge.
-The reason is the unavoidable heating in a driven many-body system \cite{reitter_interaction_2017,viebahn_suppressing_2021} and the problem of loading the bulk.
-Therefore, few experiments have explored interacting topological quantum states \cite{zhou_observation_2023,leonard_realization_2023}.
-Experiments with Thouless pumps circumvent these experimental issues and, as we will demonstrate here, enable the study of interaction effects on the topology of many-body systems.
+Our work goes substantially beyond the existing experiments on topology with interacting atoms in optical lattices \cite{leonard_realization_2023,walter_quantization_2023,zhou_observation_2023}.
+Most importantly, the interaction-induced pumping is not adiabatically connected to the limit of vanishing Hubbard interactions, thus studying physics beyond previous Thouless pump experiments \cite{walter_quantization_2023}.